 Criteria and Procedures for Annual Evaluations, Merit Pay Increase Recommendations and Teaching Assignment Recommendations

 This document describes the criteria and procedures to be used by the Department of Sociology for the annual evaluation of tenure-track, tenured, and specialized faculty, for the distribution of merit salary, and for the determination of differential teaching loads.
 The criteria and procedures comply with and are supplemented by the provisions of the Collective Bargaining Agreement (CBA) and the Faculty Handbook (FH).

 The Personnel Committee will meet annually to read faculty files (including the vita and the annual performance statement) and make recommendations to the Chair, who must take these recommendations into account and who must report to the Personnel Committee her/his evaluations if they differ from the Committee’s recommendation.

 Section 2: Criteria for evaluation for purposes of merit pay increase recommendations

 The Collective Bargaining Agreement and the Faculty Handbook present specific information and standards for evaluating teaching, scholarship/research, service and/or administration.
 The following criteria for merit pay increases are based on those documents.

-Teaching performance will be evaluated on the following items for the preceding two calendar years, which faculty will include in their annual evaluation folders:
+Teaching performance will be evaluated on the following items for the preceding three calendar years, which faculty will include in their annual evaluation folders:

 1. A list of all courses (including regular sections, special topics, tutorials, and DIS’s) with enrollment data.
 Faculty may choose to include information about new preparations, major revisions to a course, or other instructional information regarding teaching that they deem relevant, including materials from peer reviews of teaching.